DamOConnor/Fabric-and-Copilot/labs/lab05/lab05.md

 > [!CAUTION]
 > This lab has not been created yet.
 Please move to the next lab.

+This lab will use Copilot to create Power BI reports.

+1. !!TODO
+2. ...

 ## Discussion
 - Was Copilot useful in this lab?
 - What other prompts did you try?